mauroseb/mauroseb.github.io/_posts/2022-03-18-metallb-in-bgp-mode.md

 The purpose of this article is to introduce MetalLB design and goals and cover in more detail this new mode.
 Throughout this article, I will discuss its configuration and usage, and in addition, provide mechanisms to verify that it is working properly.

-This article is now available at Red Hat's Hybrid Cloud Blog:
+The full article is now available at Red Hat's Hybrid Cloud Blog:
 - <https://cloud.redhat.com/blog/metallb-in-bgp-mode>

 <!-- more -->